National Guardsmen are already meeting with US Customs and Border Protection officials to plan next steps.

 There’s a law that dates back more than a century known as “posse comitatus,” which bars active-duty US troops from domestic law enforcement without authorization.
 Other laws and regulations have further clarified that troops can’t participate in activities such as making arrests and conducting searches, according to a Congressional Research Service analysis.

 So how far can they go?
-Past presidents haven't tested these boundaries and therefore courts haven't weighed in.
-The Trump administration so far has avoided questions about how exactly it interprets these restrictions, saying lawyers are examining these issues.
+Past presidents haven’t tested these boundaries and therefore courts haven’t weighed in.
+The Trump administration so far has avoided questions about how exactly it interprets these restrictions.

 Last week Defense Department officials said that without approval from Mattis, troops would not perform law enforcement activities or interact with migrants or others who are detained.
 Officials say the troops will only carry weapons in “circumstances that might require self-defense.”

-In past border operations, officials have said National Guard troops can't:
+In past US border operations, officials have said troops can’t do the following:

 • Arrest people